Paddington Reservoir Gardens, Sydney, NSW © Josef Nalevansky, City of Sydney

 Sydney’s hidden gems

 Most visitors to Sydney will have heard of BridgeClimb, but many people don’t know about the cheaper, lesser-known way to get elevated views from the Sydney Harbour Bridge – the Pylon Lookout.
-The pylon, situated in the southeast corner of the bridge, is accessible from the pedestrian walkway leading away from the Rocks.
+The pylon is accessible from the pedestrian walkway leading away from the Rocks.
 Inside you’ll find a small museum dedicated to the history and construction of this iconic and impressive structure as well as an observation deck offering a spectacular vista of the city.

 In a quiet alleyway off George Street, Angel Place holds an Instagrammable art installation with a magical quality.
 Hanging above the alley is an array of mismatched birdcages, and while you’re looking up to admire the display, you may notice the sound of birdsong quietly drifting through the air.
 It was originally made as a temporary artwork but as people flocked to the alleyway to see the “Forgotten Songs” installation, it became a permanent fixture.
 The piece represents the 50 species of bird that once inhabited the city but were forced out with European settlement.